jsheen/marketVirEvol/README.md

 - mod_all.R: calculate the cumulative effects of cleaning and turnover rate on virulence evolution
 - mod_change.R: calculate the changes in virulence due to cleaning and turnover rate (Table S2)
 - mod_all_change: calculate the cumulative changes in virulence due to cleaning and turnover rate (Table S2)
-- ...the four scripts with "diff_migrate" in the title are the same as above, but for the condition of differential migration of infectious poultry (Table S3)
+- ...the four scripts with "diff_migrate" in the title are the same as above, but for the sensitivity analysis of differential migration of infectious poultry (Table S3)

 #### additional_figs: file to create Figure 3
-- fig3.R: script used to create Figure 3
+- fig3.R: script used to create Figure 3, the sensitivity analysis of our model when assuming distinct cohort periods
 - pip_fig/test_impulse2.R: script used to create pairwise invasibility results
 - pip_fig/create_revision_fig.R: script used to plot pairwise invasibility plots
 - pip_fig/high(low)Corrected.csv: pairwise invasibility result with high(low) cleaning, before rerunning for longer inconclusive cells